IgniteUI/igniteui-docfx/en/components/carousel.md

 #### Adding slides with *ngFor
 <div class="divider--half"></div>

+If we have slides with the same type of content, it will be much easier to use *ngFor* to add them in the template.

-For convenience we are going to create an array of objects in the **ts** file and use it to populate the **igx-carousel** with slides:
+Since our first three slides are going to contain only images, we are going to create an array of objects in the **ts** file and use it to populate the **igx-carousel** with slides:

 ```typescript
 ...